palosaari/fablab/docs/assignments/week08.md

 ||
 |NTC thermistor circuit DUT|

-The voltage change from the NTC thermistor is not very interesting to measure with an oscilloscope, but it also got some curves - at least you can see how quickly it reacts to the temperature change.
+The voltage change from the NTC thermistor is not very interesting to measure with an oscilloscope, but I still got some curves - at least you can see how quickly it reacts to the temperature change.
 In this measurement I also used hot air gun.
 At 1m40, the graph shows how the voltage has risen to about 3.3V.
 From this it can be concluded that it is likely that the ADC is saturated and thus no actual temperature has been transmitted to the program, i.e. the voltage distribution used would not work for very high temperatures - maybe the same will happen for cold temperatures?

 |![](../images/week08/ntc.resized.png)|
 ||